 I’d rig up a popper and cast it into open water around weed beds and heavy slop.
 Don’t cast directly into the slop because you’ll get hung up and end up pulling in a ton of crap you don’t want.

 Remember to cast near the vegetation with topwaters, and you’ll want to pop them on the way back to the boat.

 These come in a variety of colors, but you want to mimic your surroundings and take into account the time of year.
-The best time to fly fish for bass in the dead heat of summer in the early mornings and late evenings.
+The best time to fly fish for bass in the dead heat of summer in the early mornings, late evenings, and right at nightfall..

 That said, you’ll want to use a brightly colored fly when the sun is hot and high and a more neutral color when it’s overcast.

 Diving and Retrieving